krzysztofpniak/redux-async-toolkit/README.md

     return (
       <div>
         {hello.pending ? <div>Loading ...</div> : <div>{hello.data}</div>}
-        /* ...at the end you can use 'pending' prop to track the state */
+        /* ... at the end you can use 'pending' prop to track the loading state */
       </div>
       );
   }